-The rules and regulations of this school are designed for the purpose of providing a good atmosphere for learning in a safe, comfortable environment.
-Offenses such as tardiness, truancy, and other minor offenses could be applied to Wednesday Detention.
+Time: 2:50pm - 3:20pm Place: Room 712 The rules and regulations of this school are designed for the purpose of providing a good atmosphere for learning in a safe, comfortable environment.
+Assignment to detention could be the consequence for offenses such as tardiness, truancy, and other minor offenses .

-Procedures for Wednesday Detention
+Procedures for After-School Detention

 - 1. Forms will be sent home with the student. - 2.
 Transportation from detention will be the responsibility of the parent. - 3.
 Report no later than 3:20 p.m.
-Students who are tardy will not receive credit for serving Wednesday Detention.

-- 4. Bring proper supplies for class. - 5.
+Students who are tardy will not receive credit for serving Detention. - 4.
+Bring proper supplies for class. - 5.
 Be prepared to work the entire time. - 6.
 No talking, sleeping, or moving from seat to seat. - 7.
-Failure to serve detention will result in assignment of two (2) blocks of in-school detention.
+Failure to serve detention will result in assignment of two (2) days of after-school detention, or placement in ISS - 8.
+Students must be picked up by 4:00 p.m.; failure to do so may result in requirement of parent conference before student is allowed to return to class.